marukatsutech/special_relativity/README.md

 ![image_ch9_fig6_1-1](https://github.com/marukatsutech/special_relativity/blob/main/image_ch9_fig6_1-1.png)

-Fig 6.1-1
+Fig 6.1-1 Electron model

 First, the rotational speeds of the rotation vectors of the x-axis, y-axis, and z-axis in generation 1 are used as the basis (the vector length of each axis is 1).

 In generation 1, the length of the arrow of the minor link's resultant rotation vector (yellow) is the composite of the x-axis and y-axis, so it is √2 (Pythagoras' theorem).

  ![image_ch9_fig6_1-2](https://github.com/marukatsutech/special_relativity/blob/main/image_ch9_fig6_1-2.png)

-Fig 6.1-2
+Fig 6.1-2 Size of vectors

 The length of the arrow of the major link's z-axis (blue) is the z-axis itself, so it is the same as the lengths of the x-axis and y-axis, = 1.